Manithan (1987 film): Soundtrack

-The music was composed by Chandrabose.
-Lyrics for this film were written by Vairamuthu.
+The music was composed by Chandrabose, with lyrics written by Vairamuthu.
+The title song was not originally intended to be added in the film as it did not have the right situation for the song to be placed; however Rajinikanth who was impressed with this song wanted to have this song in the film so it was picturised and placed in title credits.

-Release and reception
+Release

 Manithan was released 21 October 1987, Diwali day.
-Despite facing competition from Nayakan, released on the same day, it emerged more successful, and a silver jubilee hit.
+Despite facing competition from Nayakan, released on the same day, it became more successful, and a silver jubilee hit.
+The film's silver jubilee function was held at Rajeshwari Marriage Hall in late April 1988.
+Chandrabose won the award for Best Music Director at the 8th Cinema Express Awards.

+Critical reception

 N. Krishnaswamy of The Indian Express wrote, "It is a no-holds-barred commercial film, but the formula works."
 Jayamanmadhan of Kalki, however, reviewed the film more negatively for being too formulaic.
+Balumani of Anna praised the acting, humour, music and direction.

 Legacy

 Manithan was screened alongside other films of Rajinikanth like Murattu Kaalai, Pokkiri Raja, Paayum Puli at Albert theatre, on the occasion of his birthday on 12 December 2012.
 The film's title inspired that of a 2016 film.
+The 1987 film was re-released on 11 October 2025 after being digitally remastered.